Frequently Asked Questions

 we must measure our efforts to promote equity to ensure that “all means all.”

-Wondering why CSD always talks about the education debt that we owe to our marginalized students?
+Do you wonder why CSD always talks about the education debt that we owe to our marginalized students?
 The philosophy comes from Gloria Ladson Billings - a simply phenomenal scholar who first coined the phrase.
-Learn more about the incorrect way we have defined the insistent achievement and discipline separations between the races of students in our classrooms.
+Learn more about the incorrect way we have defined the insistent racial achievement and discipline separations between students in our classrooms.

 Racism isn’t something that happens “somewhere else.”
 Unfortunately, it happens right here in the halls of our schools, within the confines of our academic departments, and throughout our city, state, and country.
 It is sometimes purposely inflicted by strangers, other times unconsciously by well-intentioned colleagues and friends, and, most influentially, systemically.
 If you believe you have experienced racism at CSD it is imperative that we investigate and address your concerns.
 Please share your experience with your school or district administrator.
 After doing so, or if you are uncomfortable contacting your adminstrator, and you need more help: